HQYDataScienceClub/Curiation/docs/Motivosity.md

 [Selenium](http://selenium-python.readthedocs.io) uses a webdriver to navigate websites.

-Run these commands in PowerShell to download programmatically:
+Run these commands in PowerShell to download the chrome webdriver programmatically:

 ```PowerShell
 cd D:\codebase\sandbox\Curiation